Application Periods & Deadlines

 you must resubmit transcripts and applications each application period.

-- Nursing prerequisites (English, Anatomy, Physiology, and Microbiology) must be complete
+- Nursing prerequisites (English, Anatomy, Physiology, Microbiology, and Intermediate

 with a minimum 2.5 GPA before you can enroll in RN courses.
 We strongly recommend